How to Get Rid of Dog Smell & Eliminate Dog Odor

 Before you figure out how to get rid of dog body odor, you need to try to figure out why your dog smells in the first place.
 There are a number of reasons that your dog smells bad — some of them are just because of typical dog behavior, while others can be a little more serious.
 Here are the most common reasons for a smelly dog.

 Just a Dirty Dog

-Sometimes there is no other explanation for your dog's outrageous odor than the pure, simple fact that he's just dirty.
-Whether he's played outside all day, rolled in something horrible or swam in a murky lake, your dog might just stink because he needs a bath.
-If giving Poochy a bath doesn't help your smelly dog, it's time to dig deeper.
+Sometimes there is no explanation for your dog's outrageous odor other than the pure, simple fact that he's just dirty.
+Whether he played outside all day, rolled in something horrible or swam in a murky lake, your dog might stink because he needs a bath.
+If bathing Poochy doesn't get rid of the dog smell, it's time to dig deeper.

-Woof!
-A dog's flatulence is no joke — the smell can be pretty ruff.
+There's no polite way to say it.
+A dog's flatulence is no joke — the smell can be overpowering.
 Every dog owner has experienced that out-of-this-world smell that has you wondering what your dog's been eating.
 Your dog's nasty stench could be from a bad gas problem.

-If your dog has occasional gas, he most likely just ate something that didn't agree with him.
-But if the stinky dog farts are consistent, you might want to try switching out his food.
-And continual bad gas accompanied by diarrhea and vomiting calls for a trip to the vet.
+So, how to get rid of dog odor caused by gas?
+If the problem is occasional gas, he probably ate something that didn't agree with him.
+But if the gas problem persists, you might want to try switching out his food.
+Continual bad gas accompanied by diarrhea and vomiting calls for a trip to the vet.

-If your dog stinks no matter what you do, it could be a sign of an underlying health condition.
+If your dog stinks no matter what you do, it could indicate an underlying health condition.
 If that's the case, it may be impossible to eliminate dog odor until the root cause is addressed.
-There are several different diseases and infections that could cause an unpleasant smell, such as:
+There are several diseases and infections that won't go away that could explain what causes a dog smell, such as: